dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 - Use `--quality-report PATH` to write the full JSON report.
 The report schema is `histdatacom.quality-report.v1`; console output remains a bounded human summary with clean, warning, and failed file sections.
+- Use `--quality-profile PATH` to embed a validated `histdatacom.quality-profile.v1` JSON profile into the `DataQualityWorkflow` request.
+Profiles tune rule thresholds, severities, precision/tick-size overrides, gap/session tolerances, tick microstructure profiles, cross-instrument tolerances, and modeling-readiness assumptions.
+The workflow keeps only bounded profile metadata in history while the full report records the active profile source, name, configured rule IDs, and assumption keys.
 - Warnings are advisory by default.
 Errors make a target failed and make the process exit nonzero under the default `--quality-fail-on error` policy.
   CI jobs that want warnings to fail should pass